ioccc-src/winner/2001/dgbeards/README.md

 ./dgbeards
 ```

 ### Alternate code:

 The author provided a way to speed it up a bit and also how to make it so it
 doesn't crash on losing.
-[Cody Boone
-Ferguson](/winners.html#Cody_Boone_Ferguson) made this alternate version with
-the former change (the idea of crashing when losing is too good to fix in his
-opinion).

 To compile:

 ```sh
 make alt